tcohen/SudokuSolver/README.md

 # SudokuSolver

+I wrote this on an airplane after being bored and then frustrated that I was having trouble solving the Sudoku problems from the magazine kindly provided in the seat pocket in front of me.

 > I decided that backtracking is totally inappropriate for the problem.
 Each square must be solved by exclusion rather than by inclusion.
 In other words, it's not correct to fill a square with any value that currently satisfies the rules, because you're likely to eventually get stuck.
 Rather, you must only fill a square when there is exactly one remaining possible value for that square.
 It actually works out elegantly.
 If you ever find a board where *every* square can take more than one value, then the board is under-specified (not enough information).
 And if you ever find a board where a square cannot take any value, then the board is over-specified (no solution exists).